Corionis/ELS/artifacts/document/ideas.md

    - One or more may be specified
    - Space check perform before copying
    - Automatic roll-over to the next target

+ * RULES OF COLLECTION FILES, in no particular order:
+   - No two library names may be the same, i.e. library names must be unique
+   -

 ## Design